FAQ's on the Footsi

 What foot placement do I need for my 5-9 month old?

 Regarding feet placement, you don't need all of their feet covering the Footsi initially, if they even get part of their heel on, it would be giving them comfort and support, knowing they have something to rest their feet on during mealtimes.
-The optimum position they’ll eventually get to is 90 degree hips, 90 degree knees and 90 degree ankles and the great thing about the design of the IKEA Antilop highchair (and similar) is outward facing legs, so as the little one’s legs grow (hips, thighs, shins) the Footsi will adjust down the front legs of the chair to enable the appropriate leg support.
+The optimum position they’ll eventually get to is 90 degree hips, 90 degree knees and 90 degree ankles (see picture below of a 6.5 month seating position) and the great thing about the design of the IKEA Antilop highchair (and similar) is outward facing legs, so as the little one’s legs grow (hips, thighs, shins) the Footsi will adjust down the front legs of the chair to enable the appropriate leg support.

 The Footsi can be used by your little one as soon as they hit the highchair, however they may also require the complementary inflatable IKEA cushion to promote trunk & chest support and correct posture, up until they are old enough to sit upright without help (usually at about 10-12 months - I know that’s when our daughter no longer needed the inflatable cushion) or are too big to fit in the highchair with the cushion.
 For this reason we have also started producing matching Footsi cushion covers, which fit the IKEA inflatable cushion (we do not sell the inflatable cushions).